panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 `count` variable, as expected, is accessible within the scope of `if` code block.
 However, `count` variable is also accessible outside!

-`var` variables are scoped by a function body, rather than a code block.
+A code block *does not create a scope* for `var` variables, but a function body does.

 Let's continue on the function scope in the next section.

 ## 3. Function scope